TedHusted/awake/awake.md/awake.md

 “I think Pulse will consider this — breakthrough — a competitive advantage, and they will not be eager to share their intellectual property.
 It could cement their position as the dominant social platform.”

-“Harper, does your relationship with Elena Vargas give you any special insights?”
+“Harper, does your family’s relationship with Pulse give you any special insights?”

-“I’m not acquainted with anyone at Pulse aside from Elena, so, no. Pulse marketing does like to talk up its Ethical Algorithms.
-If Pulse were able to obtain a software patent, the licensing fees might be an incentive, yeah?”
+“Pulse culture does like to talk up its Ethical Algorithms and high moral ground.
+A software patent can be a way to lift up the tech community.
+And, if Pulse were able to obtain a software patent, the licensing fees might be an incentive, yeah?”

 Carla nods.